Enquiries – phone 0430972578

 Our highly interactive course (either half day or one day duration) is delivered in-house and the course content for “Recruitment & Selection Interviewing” is tailored to your needs.
-This training has been successfully delivered to over 300 hiring managers within the Victorian Department of Justice & Regulation during the past two years.
+This training has been successfully delivered to over 350 hiring managers within the Victorian Department of Justice & Community Services during the past three years.
 The course explores the following themes……

 - Avoiding the cost of poor selection or poor promotion processes

 - The use of selection criteria to drive the selection process